pauluwaifo/test/README.md

 - in src/pages/AdminListReceipts.jsx - there is a table listing receipts

+  - fix the list table, the localReceiptData need data from src/utils/data.jsx, for some reason it is not getting that data

   - fix the bind issue in src/components/MkdListTable/MkdListTableBindOperations.jsx - all //TO DO the `MkdListTableV2` component has actions props which is an object of key:value pair of action definitions For example the edit action,